McDonnell Douglas DC-9: Origins

-During the 1950s, Douglas Aircraft studied a short- to medium-range airliner to complement their high-capacity, long-range DC-8.
-(DC stands for Douglas Commercial.)
-A medium-range, four-engined Model 2067 was studied, but it did not receive enough interest from airlines and it was abandoned.
-In 1960, Douglas signed a two-year contract with Sud Aviation for technical cooperation.
-Douglas would market and support the Sud Aviation Caravelle and produce a licensed version if airlines ordered large numbers.
-None were ordered and Douglas returned to its design studies after the co-operation deal expired.
+During the late 1950s, Douglas Aircraft studied a short- to medium-range airliner to complement their then-sole jetliner, the high-capacity, long-range DC-8 (DC stands for Douglas Commercial).
+The Model 2067, a four-engined aircraft sized for medium-range routes was studied in depth, but work on it was abandoned after the proposal did not receive enough interest from airlines.
+In 1960, Douglas signed a two-year contract with the French aeronautics company Sud Aviation for technical cooperation; under the terms of this contract, Douglas would market and support the Sud Aviation Caravelle and produce a licensed version if sufficient orders were forthcoming from airlines.
+However, none were ever ordered from the company, leading to Douglas returning to its design studies after the co-operation deal expired.

-In 1962, design studies were underway.
-The first version seated 63 passengers and had a gross weight of 69,000 lb (31,300 kg).
+In 1962, design studies were underway into what would become the DC-9, known as Model 2086.
+The first envisioned version seated 63 passengers and had a gross weight of 69,000 lb (31,300 kg).
 This design was changed into what would be the initial DC-9 variant.
-Douglas gave approval to produce the DC-9 on April 8, 1963.
-Unlike the competing but larger Boeing 727 trijet, which used as many 707 components as possible, the DC-9 was an all-new design.
+During February 1963, detailed design work commenced.
+On April 8, 1963, Douglas announced that it would proceed with the DC-9.
+Shortly thereafter, Delta Air Lines placed the initial order for the DC-9, ordering 15 aircraft along with options for another 15.
+By January 1965, Douglas had garnered orders for 58 DC-9 as well as options for a further 44.